 Ghostbusters: Brand Overview

-Ghostbusters is a multimedia franchise based on a movie of the same name.
-The first comedy was released in 1984, followed by the second part (1989) and a remake with women in the lead roles (2016).
-Another film is slated for release in late 2021.
-All four films focus on a team of eccentric parapsychologists.
-They develop their ghost-hunting business and find themselves in various cinema-worthy situations.
+Ghostbusters is a multimedia franchise based on the movie of the same name.
+All four films focus on a team of eccentric parapsychologists who develop their ghost-hunting business and find themselves in various cinema-worthy situations.
 The success of Ghostbusters saw the original idea become a popular brand.
 The media franchise includes cartoons, TV series, video games, comics, and amusement park rides.

 Meaning and History